MorganeAubry/MorganeAubry/README.md

 Hi there !
 Welcome to my GitHub !
+Feel free to come and ask me if you have a project in mind : [morganeaubrypro@gmail.com](morganeaubrypro@gmail.com)

 - 🔭 I’m currently working on the beta of an infrastructure
 - 🌱 I’m currently learning Ansible